DEFRA/defra-ai-sdlc/pages/feature-development/documentation.md

 1. Treat documentation updates as part of your definition of "done" for each development task.
 2. Use LLMs to draft, review, and refine documentation continuously.
-3. Integrate tools like Mermaid for visualisation to enhance clarity.
+3. Integrate tools like Mermaid for visualisation to improve clarity.
 4. Regularly review documentation to ensure accuracy, completeness, and relevance.

 By embedding these practices into your development workflow, you can ensure a robust, scalable, and efficient system that benefits from both human and AI collaboration.